Configuration

 Exporter CLI Commands

-$ jmp exporter create myexporter
+$ jmp-exporter create myexporter

 To use a specific config when starting the exporter: